-Long term owners can obtain reductions on the amount of money they pay for property tax.
-Regulations defer from one state to another but most of them have some sort of differential taxation between new owners and long term owners.
-For further information on this issue and all of the above, you should consult with a consultant agency specialized on taxes.
+Long-term owners can obtain reductions on the amount of money they pay for property tax.
+Regulations defer from one state to another but most of them have some sort of differential taxation between new owners and long-term owners.
+For further information on this issue and all of the above, you should consult with a consultant agency specializing in taxes.
 There are also nonprofit organizations that can provide you with assistance and information on these subjects.

 How is the value of my property determined?

-The tax assessment and billing cycle begins with the assessor’s valuation of your property.
-Just like other states, in Indiana properties are valued using mass appraisal techniques.
-With mass appraisal, your property is looked at in conjunction with other properties in your area.
-Assessors consider age, grade, and condition.
-Finally, in a process known as annual adjustment, or “trending”, each year real property sales data is used to determine if the value of properties in your area should change to match the market value found in the sales of recent properties.
+The billing cycle and tax assessment starts with the assessor’s valuation of your property.
+Just like other states, properties in Indiana are valued with the use of mass appraisal techniques.
+With mass appraisal, your property’s looked at in conjunction with other properties in your area.
+Assessors consider condition, grade, and age.
+Lastly, in a process called “trending” or annual adjustment, each year real property sales data is used to determine if the value of properties in your area should change to match the market value found in the sales of recent properties.

-(Prior to 2002, property was reassessed every 5 to 10 years.
-That left taxpayers with a large change in their assessments between reassessments, which often led to sudden increases in property tax bills.)
+(Before 2002, the property was re-evaluated every five to ten years.
+That left taxpayers with a huge change in their evaluations between reassessments, which often lead to sudden upsurges in property tax bills.)